-New York-based artist Case Jernigan is one of those devotees gorging himself on this feast of football and juggling his schedule to take in as many matches as he can.
+New York-based artist Case Jernigan worships at the altar of football, gorging himself on as many matches as he can see.
 But for Case this is work and play, as for several years he has been spearheading the Off-Foot collective (alongside Anderson Fariss and Josh Giunta), creating footy-themed artworks for magazines and leading brands like Nike.

 He has attracted a big online following, particularly thanks to his amazing animations that manage to make the Beautiful Game look even better.
 We had a chat with Case about his art, his fandom and why a famous headbutt changed his life…